RyanBruno/polaris/polaris-migrator/README.md

 #### `react-breadcrumbs-migrate-from-array`

-Replace legacy Page component breadcrumbs props that used to take arrays with a single object.
+Update the Page component `breadcrumbs` prop to use a single object instead of an array of objects as the input.

 ```diff
 - <Page breadcrumbs={[{url: '/testing', content: 'Breadcrumb'}]}>